 Humphrey’s work is showcased across various international fairs, such as Art Frieze London, Masterpiece London, Maison Objet Paris, and Salone del Mobile Milan.
 He is referenced in numerous art and design books, and featured throughout the global media spanning American, Asian, European, and Middle Eastern publications.

-He is currently collaborating with the GB Paracanoe Team on sports performance artworks, due to be unveiled at the Tokyo Olympics and Paralympics 2020.
-Humphrey is working on a new ‘Sin-Thetic Series’ 2018-2019, for upcoming exhibitions, that combine painting and sculpture, mixing natural and synthetic mediums.
+He is currently collaborating with the GB Paralympic Canoe Team on sports performance philanthropic artworks, due to be unveiled at the Tokyo Olympics and Paralympics 2020.
+Humphrey is working on a new series for upcoming projects and exhibitions.